Here's where you'll be able to see bluebells in Sussex this spring

 Spring in Sussex means a host of picturesque locations covered in blue and stunning walks on offer.
 It’s bluebell season!
 And here’s where to see them…

-Bates Green Farm will once again open its gates for the Arlington Bluebell Walk and Farm Trail between 8 April and 14 May, featuring seven interesting walks over its three working farms.
+Bates Green Farm will once again open its gates for the Arlington Bluebell Walk and Farm Trail between 11 April and 19 May.
 Along with the spectacular sight of glorious bluebells, there will be the chance to meet some of the sheep, pigs and angora goats who make the farm their home.
 Open from 10am-5pm, daily.
 Adults £6, children £2.50.

 Where else to see bluebells:

 • Brede High Woods - This open heathland area between Battle and Rye offers a bluebell show every spring.

 • Ebernoe Common and The Mens - Located near Petworth, you can see bluebells at Ebernoe Common and nearby The Mens this year.

 • Flatropers Wood - The woodland at this area near Peasmarsh turns to a purple haze each spring as bluebells bloom.